Hephaestus-Arm/HephaestusArm2/assembly.md

 <img src="photos/41.jpg" width="300">
 <img src="photos/40.jpg" width="300">

-Then use a short bolt to attach the other part of the gripper.
+Then use a long bolt to attach the other part of the gripper.

 <img src="photos/42.jpg" width="300">